Office Organics Collection Program

 When are the full bags picked up?

-Revolution does a once per week collection on either Wednesday morning or Friday afternoon.
-They transport the waste via bicycles with a pull-behind trailer to a
+Our student employee will do a once per week collection on either Wednesday morning or Friday afternoon.

 think twice per week pickup will be sufficient for most offices.